suborbital/docs/website/docs/e2-core/get-started.md

       - fn: helloworld
 ```

-## Create a Runnable
+## Create a SE2 module

-To create a new Runnable, use the create runnable command:
+To create a new SE2 module, use the create runnable command:

 ```console
 > subo create runnable <name>
 ```

 Rust is chosen by default, but if you prefer Swift, just pass `--lang=swift`!
-You can now use the Runnable API to build your function.
-A directory is created for each Runnable, and each contains a `.runnable.yaml` file that includes some metadata.
+You can now use the SE2 module API to build your function.
+A directory is created for each SE2 module, and each contains a `.runnable.yaml` file that includes some metadata.

 The full options for `create runnable` are: